PhilHarps/music/README.md

 The hosting provider is Heroku for this application.

 Upon deployment, the codebase is run on a virtual machine known as 'dyno'.
 More dynos available on an application can handle more HTTP requests, especially for applications expecting high traffic.
 When an application is deployed and allocated to a dyno, the heroku router can receive and pass through HTTP requests from the user to the server.
 If the applciation owner is on a free plan, there is a certain restriction to amount of RAM storage and un-billable hours to handle HTTP requests to dyno.
+Upon deployment, a new instance of the Postgresql is also created along with any database migration and seeing as directed by the user.
+The heroku version of the databse is accessible via TCP/IP.

 Due to resource constraints in this assignment, more time is needed to absorb the content in the [Heroku documentation](https://devcenter.heroku.com/articles/http-routing) and to clearly understand how Heroku actually works.